 The Iron Shield by itself is a Game Breaker, if a more situation one, giving Alucard a few seconds of invincibility every time a projectile hits it.

 Ah, the Crissaegrim.
-It hits four times per swing, each time for about as much damage as any other normal sword which would only hit once, swings as fast as you can press the button, allows you to attack while moving normally while most weapons force you to stop moving when you use them, has triple the horizontal hit radius of any other sword in the game and a vertical one equal to a select few 2-handed weapons that decrease your defense a good amount and, oh yeah, you can hold one in each hand and attack with both at the same time.
+It hits four times per swing, each time for about as much damage as any other normal sword which would only hit once, swings as fast as you can press the button, allows you to attack while moving normally while most weapons force you to stop moving when you use them, has triple the horizontal hit radius of any other sword in the game and a vertical one equal to a select few 2-handed weapons that decrease your defense a good amount, and, oh yeah, you can hold one in each hand and attack with both at the same time.

 You know those Guardians surrounding the clock room?
 The ones that kill you dead?
 Easily pwned with this thing.
 They'll do nothing but stick out their shield, because you will be attacking non stop.
 Once you get this sword, you can level up insanely fast there.
 And, if you're a little slow on your button mashing, just get two of them and alternate buttons to be sure.

 The Mourneblade just happens to be Crissaegrim's nasty little brother.
-Same exact stats, except it traded out the four hit bonus for an automatic Soul Steal worth 8 HP each and every time you hit anything.
+Same exact stats, except it trades out the four hit bonus for an automatic Soul Steal worth 8 HP each and every time you hit anything.
 Dodging is officially out of style with this thing: all you have to do is tear forward swinging like Leeroy Jenkins and you'll gain more HP back than you're losing.
 Even against bosses.
 Even the final one.